-Table H-3 Housing Element Implementation Schedule 2014-2022 Priority Measure Responsible De- partment Potential Funding Source Timeframe II - D 4c Pursue Funding for Target Income Groups 9b Pursue Funding for Affordable Rental Housing Action: The City will w CDD General Fund and RDA Authority of Santa Barb Ongoing 2014-2022 ara County (HASBC) Action: The City will work with the Housing Authority of Santa Barbara County (HASBC) to encourage the rehabilitation of rental property to meet the minimum requirements of the Section 8 Program.
+Table H-3 Housing Element Implementation Schedule 2014-2022 Priority Measure Responsible De- partment Potential Funding Source Timeframe II - D 4c Pursue Funding for Target Income Groups 9b Pursue Funding for Affordable Rental Housing CDD General Fund and RDA Ongoing 2014-2022 Action: The City will work with the Housing Authority of Santa Barbara County (HASBC) to encourage the rehabilitation of rental property to meet the minimum requirements of the Section 8 Program.
 The City will review and provide comments to the HASBC on its Draft Annual Plan.
 The City will provide letters of support and cooperation on applications prepared by HACSB.
 The City will partner with HASBC on housing development projects through the use of HOME, CDBG, and other federal funding.
 The City will market its Multifamily Rehabilitation Loan Program to landlords referred by HACSB.
-II - E 13 Monitor Devel- opment Review Process CDD General Fund Ongoing 2014-2022 Action: The City will monitor its development review process for ways to facilitate the production of new sources of affordable housing. ❖ The City will use a proactive approach with housing developers to provide information concerning the features in the Zoning Ordinance, such as the Planned Development District and density bonus program, which encourage and facilitate affordable housing. ❖ The City will assist housing developers in accessing state or federal funding by providing needed information for funding applications.
-II - G 24 Facilitate Land Use Intensification Action: The City shall particular emphasis o dited review in proces CDD actively pursue opport n consolidating small a Tax Increment unities for public/priva and irregularly sized pa ilitate the development rcels, such as expe- Note: Target Income property and fostering Groups refer to Extrem Groups
+II - E 13 Monitor Devel- opment Review Process CDD General Fund Ongoing 2014-2022 Action: The City will monitor its development review process for ways to facilitate the production of new sources of affordable housing.
+The City will use a proactive approach with housing developers to provide information concerning the features in the Zoning Ordinance, such as the Planned Development District and density bonus program, which encourage and facilitate affordable housing.
+The City will assist housing developers in accessing state or federal funding by providing needed information for funding applications.
+II - G 24 Facilitate Land Use Intensification Action: The City shall particular emphasis o CDD actively pursue opport n consolidating small a Tax Increment unities for public/priva and irregularly sized pa ostering mixed-use de rcels, facilitating the

-Table H-3 Housing Element Implementation Schedule Priority Measure 2014-2022 Responsible De- partment Potential Funding Source Timeframe III - A 4a Elderly and Dis- abled Housing Funds CDD Section 202, Sec- tion 811 and Com- parable Programs Ongoing 2014-2022, within a year of available funding Action: The City will work with Habitat For Humanity and other non-profit organizations through the Community Development Department's Needs Assessment process to obtain funding for housing with supportive services for elderly persons and persons with disabilities.
-The City will assess the availability of funding and apply with community partners for Section 202, Section 811 and other comparable program funds when funding is available.
+Table H-3 Housing Element Implementation Schedule 2014-2022 Priority Measure Responsible De- partment Potential Funding Source Timeframe III - A 4a Elderly and Dis- abled Housing Funds CDD Section 202, Sec- tion 811 and Com- parable Programs Ongoing 2014-2022 Action: The City will work with Habitat For Humanity and other non-profit organizations through the Community Development Department's Needs Assessment process to obtain funding for housing with supportive services for elderly persons and persons with disabilities.
+The City will consider the feasibility of applying with community partners for Section 202, Section 811 and other comparable program funds.
 The City will assist Habitat For Humanity and other non-profit organizations in accessing Section 202, Section 811 and comparable program funds by providing needed information for funding applications or by serving as the applicant if the City qualifies for the funding The City will provide letters of support and technical assistance for applicants of III - B Section 202, Section 811 and comparable programs, if applicable.
 7 Homelessness CDD CDBG Ongoing 2014-2022 Action: The City will cooperate with the County of Santa Barbara, the Housing Authority of Santa Barbara, the City of Santa Maria, and other faith-based and community organizations in the County's Continuum of Care program planning process.
 The City will designate the Community Development Program Manager as the City's representative on the Countywide Continuum of Care Application Review Committee.
 The City will consider and, if consistent with the City's HUD approved Consolidated Plan, approve "Certificates of Consistency With Consolidated Plan" for homeless funding applications for projects in Lompoc submitted by local homeless service providers.
 The City will explore opportunities for participation in HUD's Emergency Shelter Grant Program (ESGP) and Supportive Housing Program (SHP) in coordination with service providers and/or advocacy groups for homeless persons.